TenderloinTech/HuskyLink-Old/README.md

 Have you ever wanted to attend hackathon, needed help with coding, or even find a coding partner?
 Husky link is exactly that!

-- Tinder for introvert and extrovert coders
+- Marketplace for introvert and extrovert coders!
   - Put up a application for partners
     OR
   - Find application for partners